calimero-project/calimero-docker/README.md

 * master branch: amd64
 * platform/aarch64: Aarch64
+* platform/armv7: ARMv7

 Invoke:

 	./build-images.sh

-By default, the dockerfiles use a custom-built JDK as input, which is built first using the [openjdk tip](https://github.com/openjdk/jdk.git), and requires serveral minutes to build.
+By default, the Dockerfiles use a custom-built JDK as base.
+The JDK can be built first using the [openjdk tip](https://github.com/openjdk/jdk.git), and requires serveral minutes to build (or really long if using Docker `buildx`).
+Small pre-built OpenJdks are available on [Docker Hub](https://hub.docker.com/u/calimeroproject).
 Alternatively, replace the second stage JDK in the tools/server Dockerfile by uncommenting one of the other JDK choices.

-#### Currently used custom JDK configuration
+#### Currently used custom JDK configurations

-* x86-64
+* Architectures: x86-64, ARMv7, AArch64
 * C1 compiler
-* JNI
-* Shenandoah GC (+ serial GC)
+* GC: Shenandoah GC (on ARMv7 Serial GC, Shenandoah is not supported)
 * optimize for size
-* java.base (+ java.xml) modules
+* Modules: java.base (+ java.xml for Calimero tools)